mattdistefano/accessibility-training/readme.md

 <input type="text" name="field-6" aria-labelledby="field-6-label" />
 ```

 Note that, typically, elements which are styled with `display: none` or `visibility: hidden` will not be accessible.
 However, their content *will* be included in *another element's*  accessible name/description when referenced by its `aria-labelledby` or `aria-describedby` attribute (see https://www.paciellogroup.com/blog/2015/05/short-note-on-aria-labelledby-and-aria-describedby/).

+Note also that the HTML5 `placeholder` attribute is *not* a label.

 #### Identifying required fields